-Not that long ago, a ‘gluten-free’ aisle in a supermarket or section on a restaurant menu was pretty much unheard of.
-In recent years, following a gluten-free lifestyle has become a popular diet trend, and according to market research company NPD, 26 to 30 percent of adults in the U.S. claim to be reducing their gluten intake or avoiding gluten completely.
-In addition, in a separate survey, 41 percent of 910 world-class athletes and Olympic medallists said they followed a gluten-free diet most of the time.
-However, for some people, including those with celiac disease or dermatitis herpetiformis, avoiding gluten is not a choice but a necessity in order to maintain their health.
+Not that long ago, a ‘gluten free’ aisle in a supermarket or section on a restaurant menu was pretty much unheard of.
+In recent years, following a gluten free lifestyle has become a popular diet trend, and according to market research company NPD, 26 to 30 percent of adults in the U.S. claim to be reducing their gluten intake or avoiding gluten completely.
+In addition, in a separate survey, 41 percent of 910 world-class athletes and Olympic medallists said they followed a gluten free diet most of the time.
+But do they get to enjoy a refreshing, malty beer or lager from time to time?

 What Is Gluten?